 Management of Healthcare Workers and Essential Workers

 It is the responsibility of the ordering provider to inform patients of their test results and to give instruction regarding home isolation to patients and home quarantine to close contacts.
 For patients who test positive, please provide patients with Home isolation instructions for themselves and Home Quarantine Instructions for their close contacts found on www.coronavirus.cchealth.org/for-covid-19-patients.
 A close contact is defined as anyone who was within 6 feet of a person with COVID-19 while they are considered infections for 15 minutes or longer (cumulative total of 15 minutes or more over a 24-hour period).
 A person is considered infectious from 48 hours before his or her symptoms began (or in the absence of symptoms, from 48 hours before the date of the test- to determine close contacts or testing plan for asymptomatic patients who live or work in a high-risk setting, such as a Long Term Care Facility, a more conservative infectious period of 10 days from the test date maybe more appropriate for these settings) and until the patient is cleared of their infection as noted in the clearance section below.
-Patients who had a recent COVID-19 infection in the past 3 months do not need to be quarantined after a close contact with a COVID-19 patient.
 Patients should also be given a copy of the Health Officer order for Isolation and the Health Officer order for quarantine for their close contacts found on www.coronavirus.cchealth.org/health-orders when testing is taking place and results are given.

 If a hospitalized patient has confirmed COVID-19, but no longer requires inpatient care and is still considered infectious, they may be discharged to home under home isolation.
 Public health does not need to be notified of discharges home if the patient can safely isolate at home.
 On discharge give the patient home isolation instruction and quarantine instructions, along with the orders, as noted above.
 If the patient is unable to isolate at home safely or is homeless public health can be contacted for possible PUI hotel placement.
 Please review provider guidance for placing person experiencing homelessness or unable to isolate safely.
 You may also fill out a Case discharge notification form if the patient is unable to isolate safely 48-24 hours prior to planned discharge.

 For patients with planned discharge to a congregate setting please review Guidance for Hospitals Receiving and Discharge a Patient from Long Term Care Facility.
-As noted on this guidance, public health should be notified 24-48 hours prior to planned discharges into a Long-Term Care Facility of patients who need continued isolation precautions.
+As noted on this guidance, discharges should be discussed between facility and hospital to ensure patient can be isolated safely in the facility.
+Public health approval is not needed, as long as facility can isolate safely and no questions or concerns arise.
+Public health should be notified of planned discharges into a Long-Term Care Facility of patients who need continued isolation precautions.
 Notifications should take place filling out and emailing (the preferred method) the Case Discharge Form to email@example.com, ensuring that the email in ENCRYPTED, or by calling public health at 925-313-6740.

 If a patient is moving to another facility, including congregate care facilities, please complete Interfacility Transfer form (Comprehensive Form or Abbreviated Form) and have form transfer with the patient.
 If patient had COVID testing attach lab results to form for transfer.